TEnders64/OnlinePython_Lectures/Fundamentals/meeting2.md

-#Python Fundamentals Office Hours
+#Python Fundamentals Meeting 2

 ####Q&A

 ####Demo
+- loop a list
+ - print all values
+ - swap first and last
+ - reverse

-- Draw Stars
+- Python Olympics